tranhelen/tranhelen/_posts/2017-03-06-theobviousquestion.md

 I've had two women confess to me within the past year that they were going to leave the industry.
 It's inhospitable.
 I can't even blame them–in fact, I think it shows an immense amount of self-respect.
 Who would want to be in an industry that devalues their contribution so?

 But then, I get angry again because it was _our_ industry to begin with.
-Computer programming was dominated by women before it was socialized to be a male career... and that's what really ticks me off when someone tries to tell me that men are simply _more interested_ than women are and _something something_ pipeline.
+Computer programming was dominated by women before it was socialized to be a male career... and that's what really ticks me off when someone tries to tell me that men are simply _more interested_ than women are.
+Life is never that simple.

 **[Q]** ...